JulsOnRails/DjangoCourseSample/README.md

 # DjangoCourseSample
-Sample of My Django Web Applications as I taking a CS50 Course
+Sample of My Django Web Applications as i am taking a CS50 Course